235/Bookmarkly_Django/README.md

+This is a *Backbone.js* + *Django* testing application.
+This is the first alpha with a very crude API implementation.
+Ideally, the API it should be rewritten with [django-tastypie](http://django-tastypie.readthedocs.org/en/latest/index.html), consider that this version was just a testbed.

 ![Bookmarkly.com](http://bookmarkly.com/images/homeshot.png)

-This repository contains the code behind [Bookmarkly](http://bookmarkly.com), a bookmark organizer built with [Backbone.js](http://backbonejs.org/) in the browser and [Node.js](http://nodejs.org/) on the server with data persisted to MySQL.
+This repository contains a fork of the code behind [Bookmarkly](http://bookmarkly.com), a bookmark organizer built with [Backbone.js](http://backbonejs.org/).

+Originally, the server side was buid with [Node.js](http://nodejs.org/), however, this fork replaces it with Python/[Django](https://www.djangoproject.com).

 Some features: